MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

 Hopefully the rest will be straight forward!
 But I will update as (and when) I encounter problems!

-## Structure
+## Page Components, Style and Structure

 - General: The whole page uses animations to stylistically fadeIn content as you scroll to a point in the page.

 ### Core Components